“No one in my industry does Internet marketing, so why should I?”

 Nowadays, online platforms are an integral part of the customer journey for every industry.
 All of your potential buyers are using at least some form of online medium every day–whether it be Google, social media, or any other means of search.
 Knowing this fact, it’s easy to see how Internet marketing can be used to help you gain more customers.

 When your potential buyers are searching for a product or service on Google, Google attempts to identify their location and show results that are relevant to their area.
 With the proper Internet marketing tactics, your website will rank highly in these location-specific search results.

 For example, if you own a CNC machining company in Lafayette, you want your business to show in the search results when someone googles “CNC machining lafayette.”
 With the appropriate Internet marketing techniques, this is possible.
 When you communicate your business location to Google, Google will in turn show your business to people in your area who are searching for your products or services.

 When you use online marketing to promote your business, you change the way that potential buyers view your company.
 By showing up first in Google search results alongside other respected industry competitors, your business gains more credibility, and the likelihood that new customers will buy from you increases.

 BONUS REASON: Brand Monitoring

 People will participate with your brand.
 If you're not monitoring it, then you could miss out on opportunities to learn about and learn from your customers.
-Social media an unfiltered opportunity to learn at a grassroots level what people really think about your brand, products or services.
+Social media is an unfiltered opportunity to learn at a grassroots level what people really think about your brand, products, or services.

 Some time ago, I spoke at a gathering of local hospital marketing directors on the topic of social media.
 In preparation, I visited a couple of healthcare rating and review sites to see if any of the hospitals represented might be mentioned.
 Oh boy, were they!
 One hospital in particular was dealt a number of severe blows in terms of negative reviews.
 Another experienced quite the opposite effect.